torvalds/linux/Documentation/trace/coresight/coresight.rst

 Introduction
 ------------

-Coresight is an umbrella of technologies allowing for the debugging of ARM based SoC.
+Coresight is an umbrella of techyeslogies allowing for the debugging of ARM based SoC.
 It includes solutions for JTAG and HW assisted tracing.
 This document is concerned with the latter.